Skip to content

 • Keep a file on each customer and prospective customer.

 • Keep a Transaction Log and Document Everything.
 Your Transaction Log should include details of any telephone conversations you have with your clients regarding transactions.
 Note the date, time, who you spoke to, what you discussed, and any key outcomes or actions that came out of the conversation.
 After you finish the conversation, send a recap via email to ensure there’s a written record.
+Consider the use of transaction coordinating software to help you record what happened, when, and what parties were involved.

 • When any inspection report, other reports, or important correspondence come in, keep these as part of your Transaction Log.
 Any time you provide a document to your client or a third party and obtain a signature of a receipt, put this in your Transaction Log.